-Traditional hierarchical bureaucracies often have limited horizontal flows of data due to rigid regulations and incompatible information management practices or good oldfashioned inter-organisational rivalries and competition (OECD, 2017).
-Public sector AI progress will be limited unless data can flow and be used to feed algorithms and address problems.
+Traditional hierarchical bureaucracies often have limited horizontal flows of data due to rigid regulations and incompatible information management practices or good oldfashioned inter-organisational rivalries and competition (OECD, 2017a).
+In some cases, government departments face challenges in sharing data, either due to technical barriers, governance barriers or both.
+It may even be difficult to share data within departments.
+Thus, public sector AI progress will be limited unless data can flow easily and ultimately be employed in a way that feeds algorithms and addresses problems.
 Removing barriers and building mechanisms to enable this flow can assist with this process.
-In Europe, the Semantic Interoperability Community (SEMIC) is developing a common understanding about data to help facilitate exchanges across European public administrations and enable the provision of cross-border, cross-domain digital services.
-11 Still, there are a number of cultural, technical and procedural challenges, as discussed in the Data-driven Public Sector paper.
+In Europe, the Semantic Interoperability Community (SEMIC) is developing a common understanding about data to help facilitate exchanges across European public administrations and enable the provision of cross-border, cross-domain digital services.27 Similarly, the Tallinn Declaration on e-Government 201728 provided political commitment for the implementation of the "Once Only Principle", which would see EU member states "work to create a culture of re-use, including responsible and transparent re-use of data within our administrations" (EU2017.ee, 2017).
+Accordingly, new mechanisms will need to be built to enable the free flow of data.
+An example of such a mechanism is found in Canada, where the government has created an API Store, a "one-stop shop for Application Programming Interfaces (APIs)" from the public sector.29 Such tools can enable the development of AI-based algorithms and applications that consume data though these APIs.
+However, a number of cultural, technical and procedural challenges still remain, as discussed in the Data-driven Public Sector and Fostering Innovation in Government reports.